tphoney/drone_playground/README.md

 For more advanced information on Java builds go here `https://docs.drone.io/pipeline/kubernetes/examples/language/java/`

-## Running Drone in AWS
+## (optional) Running and installing Drone in AWS using Github as the git provider

-The manual steps to run a server and runner on the same instance in AWS.
-The cloud init file below will install docker for you and give you a docker compose file and get the latest drone images.

-### Pre-requisites

-- Set up a key pair SSH or putty `https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#KeyPairs`
-- set up a security group to allow 8080 and 22
+**THIS IS NOT RECOMMENDED FOR PRODUCTION** **THIS IS NOT RECOMMENDED FOR PRODUCTION**

+The setup here is for testing purposes only, there are settings here that are inherently insecure (the open ssh/http ports).

 ### AWS setup

+- Go to your EC2 dashboard `https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Home:` we are using Ohio region us-east-2
+- Click on the Launch Instance button
-- On screen `1` Ubuntu 20.04
+- On screen `1` Ubuntu 20.04 - You may need to click the subscribe button to get the latest image.
 - On screen `2` t2.medium 4gb mem
-- on screen `3` select your network
-- In advanced details - inside 'user data' paste in the following
+- On screen `3` In advanced details - inside 'user data' paste in the following

 ```BASH
 #cloud-config